Bayesian variable selection in sample selection models using spike-and-slab priors: Spike-and-slab prior formulation

 \subsection{Prior calibration}

-Posterior inference is sensitive to the choice of the spike and slab variances \citep{tadesse2021handbook}.
+Posterior inference is sensitive to the choice of both the Beta-Binomial parameters and the spike and slab variances \citep{tadesse2021handbook}.
 In this section we discuss intuitive choices that we found to work reasonably well in practice.
-The performance of this strategy will be illustrated through a simulation study in Section \ref{sec:simulation}.
+The performance of this strategy will be illustrated through a simulation study in Section \ref{sec:simulation} along with a sensitivity analysis in Section \ref{sec:sens}.

+\textbf{Beta-Binomial hyperparameters:} For the Beta-Binomial part of the model, $r \sim Beta(a_{0}, b_{0})$, a natural choice is $a_{0} = b_{0} = 1$, which induces a uniform prior on model size.
+This choice is reasonable in sparse scenarios, but it allows for $\mathbb{E}(r \mid \bm{\gamma^{O}},\bm{\gamma^{S}}) > 0.5$, that is the prior inclusion probability to be greater than $0.5$.
+In Figure \ref{fig:betabin}, which displays the Beta–Binomial prior over model sizes, the prior mass decreases as the model size increases, but begins to rise again for sizes greater than approximately $\frac{p+q}{2}$.
+This increase reflects the multiplicity of larger models, which receive greater individual prior probability due to the smaller number of possible configurations (analogous to models with small number of variables).
+Another interpretation can be found by looking at the conditional posterior of the Bernoulli parameter $r$ in Section \ref{sec:gibbs}.
+Under a Beta prior with parameters $(1,1)$, if more than half of the variables are included, the expected value of $r$ for the next draw exceeds $0.5$, inducing a bias towards including irrelevant variables.

+An alternative is using $a_{0} = 1, b_{0} = p+q$, so that $\mathbb{E}(r \mid \bm{\gamma^{O}},\bm{\gamma^{S}}) \leq 0.5$ in every case except the full model.
+This can also be seen in Figure \ref{fig:betabin}: the prior includes only the left half of the parabola, so that it is monotonically decreasing.
+The trade-off is that significantly more sparsity is induced.
+As such, the choice of Beta-Binomial prior parameters depends on the context.
+In cases where significant sparsity is present, the choice $a_{0}=b_{0}=1$ works well and has a greater chance of including small effects.
+If close to (or more than) half the variables may be significant, the prior $a_{0}=1,b_{0}=p+q$ is a more sensible choice, at the cost of potentially shrinking small effects.
+Regardless of our recommendations, our implementation allows the user to choose their desired specification of Beta-Binomial hyperparameters.